mkmark/x4-notes/README.md

 ### trade rank

 Incarcatura Sentinel, with the largest cargo bay, on repeat orders on buying/selling Computronic Substrate, which has the largest value density, on all of the 7 TER/PIO trading stations.
-Roughly 16M worth of transaction per minute per ship.
-With 30 of these ships, one needs $100M \times 10000/16M/30/60 = 34.7$ hours to get to the extreme trade rank.
+Roughly 8M worth of transaction per minute per ship.
+With 30 of these ships, one needs $100M \times 10000/8M/30/60 = 75$ hours to get to the extreme trade rank.
 Note that these ships lose about 2k credits per minute per ship, so $2K \times 30 \times 60 = 3.6M$ per hour in total, not a big deal though.

-I won't bother though.
+Better, Astrid, on repeat order on buying/selling protectyon to Tidebreak.
+Roughly 16M worth of transaction per minute per ship, and it even brings some $6M$ profit per hour per ship.

+## pilot skill, crew skill, and morale

+Morale affects final pilot skill and crew skill, a pilot without 5 star morale cannot be a 5 star pilot.
+Assign any personal as crew members to a trade rank trader is a great way of improving morale.

+- pilot skill
+  - terraform mission
+- engineering (crew) skill
+  - as trade rank trader crew
+  - as builder crew
+- morale
+  - as trade rank trader crew
+  - as builder crew

 ## summary